tttstudios/vanhacks-netlify/src/pages/index.md

         Please reach out to any of these groups directly (or a nonprofit of your choice) and ask if there are any digital assets you can create that can power their mission.
+  descriptionMarkdown: >-
+    At VanHacks 2020, we will be following the same format as last year.
+Hackers can get creative and pick the organization of their choice.

+    Use the list below to aid in your search for the non-profits that do amazing work around Vancouver, and think about how you can contribute to their cause.

+    Please reach out to any of these groups directly (or a nonprofit of your choice) and ask if there are any digital assets you can create that can power their mission.
   instructions:
     - step: Look for a Vancouver NPO you want to hack for.
     - step: Reach out or do research to find their technical needs.